 Request for Waivers and Exemptions

-The Board may authorize the Superintendent to request, on behalf of the District, a waiver of state regulations and/or reporting requirements established by a Kentucky Revised Statute requiring paperwork to be submitted to the Kentucky Board of Education or the Department of Education as permitted by statute.
+The Board may authorize the Superintendent to request, on behalf of the District, a waiver of state regulations and/or a Kentucky Revised Statute requiring paperwork to be submitted to the Kentucky Board of Education or the Department of Education as permitted by statute.15

-When approved as a District of Innovation by the Kentucky Board of Education, the District is to be granted waivers and exemptions from selected Kentucky Administrative Regulations, Kentucky Revised Statutes, and, for a school of innovation, may be granted waivers of certain Board policies.
-A school may decide whether it voluntarily chooses to be designated as a school of innovation and, thus, be included in the District's application and plan.
-However, the Board may require a school identified for comprehensive support and improvement under KRS 160.346 to participate in the District's plan of innovation.11
+When approved as a School or program of Innovation by the Kentucky Board of Education, the District is to be granted waivers and exemptions from selected Kentucky Administrative Regulations, Kentucky Revised Statutes, and may be granted waivers of certain Board policies this may include a school identified for comprehensive support and improvement under KRS 160.346.11

+Comprehensive Support and Improvement

+The Superintendent and Principal of a school identified for comprehensive support and improvement shall collaborate with the Kentucky Department of Education to create a turnaround training and support team.
+The Board shall approve the turnaround team.

 School Funds and Property